Tired of being a cog in the consumerist Black Friday machine? Try these money-saving ideas instead.

 Virginia parks offer hay rides and Christmas stories, trail hiking, geocaching, holiday craft-making, and a Festival of Trees.
 All the events except for the hayride are free, and you just have to pay for parking.

 Even if you don’t live in Virginia, check out the National Park Service Registry to find a park near you, and call to ask if they have any special events for Black Friday.

 Some libraries offer Black Friday Book sales, where you can buy secondhand books for a fraction of the prices you’d pay at Barnes and Noble.
 They may have buy one book, get one free deals, or even let you stuff a duffel bag with as many books as you can for two bucks.
 Some do the same with CDs and DVDs.

 Contact your local library to learn more about its Black Friday alternatives.
 Oftentimes, the proceeds go to charity or back into the community, so this is also guilt-free shopping if you’re worried about sponsoring corporate profit machines.

 4. Get a family meal you don’t have to cook

 It’s not just retailers who offer deals — restaurants do too.
 These kinds of deals aren’t advertised as heavily or early as the Black Friday ads, but here are some we’ve seen before…

-- Red Lobster offered a free Maine Lobster Tail with the purchase of an adult dinner entree for all of Black Friday a few years back.
+Red Lobster offered a free Maine Lobster Tail with the purchase of an adult dinner entree for all of Black Friday a few years back.
 LongHorn Steakhouse offered a buy one lunch, get the second half off one year.

 5. Buy locally